MicrosoftDocs/microsoft-salescopilot-docs/articles/set-up-record-creation-dynamics-365.md

 After you download the package, [upload it as a custom agent using Microsoft 365 admin center](/microsoft-365/copilot/agent-essentials/agent-lifecycle/agent-upload-agents).

 > [!NOTE]
 > You don't need to deploy the agent.
-You only need to upload it and make it available in your organization’s agent catalog.
+You only need to upload it and make it available in your organization's agent catalog.

 ### Step 3: Add the custom tools and knowledge to the Sales agent